tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Configuration.md

 ## Monitoring Configuration changes

-Using the [IOptionsMonitor](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options#ioptionsmonitor) an application may notified when the underlying configuration source, i.e. the `appsettings.json` file, changes.
+Using the [IOptionsMonitor](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options#ioptionsmonitor) an application may notified every time the underlying configuration source, i.e. the `appsettings.json` file, changes.

 > **NOTE**: when debugging use the `appsettings.json` found in the root application folder. **Not** the one in the bin folder.